-GeolOil was designed from the begining to handle variable matrix properties.
+GeolOil was designed from the beginning to handle variable matrix properties.
 Any "constant" parameter in any equation can be a curve in its own right.
 The Sequential Petrophysical Functions module has a large built-in set of 84 classic pre-defined equations and correlations for:

 - Curve transforms (9 equations)